locka99/opcua/docs/cross-compile.md

 1. Install cross-compile utilities as shown [here](https://github.com/sodiumoxide/sodiumoxide)
 2. Follow malbarbo's answer [here](https://stackoverflow.com/questions/37375712/cross-compile-rust-openssl-for-raspberry-pi-2)

-Raspberry Pi is the target architecture and I used Linux Subsystem for Windows with Debian to work through the steps.
+Raspberry Pi is the target architecture.
+I used Linux Subsystem for Windows with Debian to work through the steps.

 #### Install toolchain for ARM7